brainbotsector/Sales_Order_Management/README.md

 # Sale Order Management system Using React.js and Chakra UI
 This project is built with React.js and styled with Chakra UI, offering a smooth and stylish experience for managing sale orders.
-Powered by React Vite for fast development and Chakra UI forNresponsive styling.
+Powered by React Vite for fast development and Chakra UI for responsive styling.

 # Try your hands-on
 View Website: [https://sales-order-management-eight.vercel.app/](https://sales-order-management-eight.vercel.app/)